jdeines/Deines_etal_2019_tillage/README.md

-# Deines, Wang, & Lobell, 2019, ERL, Derived data and analysis code
+# Deines, Wang, & Lobell 2019: Derived data and analysis code

 1 November 2019
 Code by: Jillian Deines with contributions from Sherrie Wang
 Contact: jillian.deines@gmail.com

 This codebase accompanies the paper: